nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :information_source: **Note:**<br>

-For first-timer users, the app will contain sample data for these 3 days: 15 September 2022, 23 October 2022 and the current day.
-For example, you can try entering `list 2022-09-15` to view the sample food items on 15 September 2022.
+* For first-timers, the app will contain sample data for these 3 days: 15 September 2022, 23 October 2022 and the current day.
+* For example, you can try entering `list 2022-09-15` to view the sample food items on 15 September 2022.
-To delete food items from all days, enter `clear`.
+* To delete food items from all days, enter `clear`.

 </div>